-Pros Vs. Cons of Employee Self-Evaluations
+Pros Vs. Cons of Employee Self-Assessment Performance Review

-In my years of experience as a consultant and practitioner, I have yet to see two organizations with the same evaluation process in place.
-I was recently working with a client to revamp their current year end appraisal process and we began to discuss incorporating an employee self-evaluation portion into the process.
+In my years of experience as a consultant and HR practitioner, I have yet to see two organizations with the same evaluation process in place.
+I was recently working with a client to revamp their current year-end appraisal process and we began to discuss incorporating an employee self-evaluation portion into the process.

-Pros Vs. Cons of Employee Self-Evaluations
+Pros Vs. Cons of Employee Self-Assessment

 - Employee self-appraisals can function as a cheat sheet for the manager when completing the overall performance evaluation form.

 - This process puts ownership on the employee to recall and document the work he/she has performed throughout the course of the year and highlight major accomplishments.

 - The self-evaluation can be tailored to fit your organization’s values, highlight the specific roles of the individual, and call out specific performance measures that your organization would like to focus on for the particular evaluation cycle.